torlenor/redseligg/README.md

 #### Rerolling the winner

-Type `!greroll` to pick a new winner from the running giveaway.
+Type `!greroll` to pick a new winner from the last ended giveaway.

 ### HTTPPingPlugin